wholingfei/spexwavepy/README.md

 ### 1. From GitHub

+This is the **recommended** way of getting this package.
+Since in this way, the users will have the example code and also the compiled documentation in the form of html files.

-Git clone from this repository.
+Git clone from the GitHub repository.

 `git clone https://github.com/wholingfei/spexwavepy.git`